GreptimeTeam/docs/docs/user-guide/table-management.md

 ## Create Table

 **Note: GreptimeDB provides schemaless writing that you don't need to create table manually with other protocols.
-See [write data](/user-guide/write-data.md).**
+See [auto schema](/user-guide/write-data.md#auto-schema).**

 You can still crate a table manully via SQL if you have some special demands.
 In this example, we are going to create a table named `monitor`.